prebid/prebid-server/README.md

 ### IDE Recommendation

-The quickest way to start developing Prebid Server in a reproducible environment isolated from your host OS is by using Visual Studio Code with [Remote Container Setup](devcontainer.md).
+An option for developing Prebid Server in a reproducible environment isolated from your host OS is using Visual Studio Code with [Remote Container Setup](devcontainer.md).
 This is a recommendation, not a requirement.
-This approach is useful especially if you are developing on Windows, since the Remote Container runs within WSL providing you with the capability to execute bash scripts.
+This approach is especially useful if you are developing on Windows, since the Remote Container runs within WSL providing you with the capability to execute bash scripts.

 ## Importing Prebid Server